benji24290/benji24290/README.md

 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums -->
-I'm a Full-Stack Developer located in Bern!
+I'm a Full Stack Developer located in Bern!
 <!--
 ### Connect with me: